 It’s important to consider the lead time for new stock to be delivered when setting reorder points.
 Enough stock should be leftover to keep up with demand before the new inventory is available.

 Back in the heady days of 2004, I was working in a trendy record store in South West London.
-We used to sell these ancient things called CDs, DVDs and Vinyls (ask your grandma), before some guy called Steve Jobs came along and decided to revolutionise the way people consumed media.
+We used to sell these ancient things called CDs, DVDs and Vinyls (ask your grandma), before some guy called Steve Jobs came along and decided to revolutionize the way people consumed media.

 Anyway, my boss at the time used to go absolutely crazy if we ever ran out of stock on the shop floor.
 Seeing a blank space on a shelf, or and empty gap where your latest bestsellers should be would massively grind his gears.

 “You can’t sell blank space, Duncan!” he’d yell, before throwing a copy of the new James Blunt album at my head.
 And he was right.

 Whether you’re selling James Blunt CDs (I won’t judge you), or something a little bit cooler - if you don’t have it on display, you can’t sell it.